datamapper/datamapper.github.com/why.md

 If you never do anything with the results of a query, DataMapper won't incur the latency of talking to your data-store.

-NOTE that this currently doesn't work when you start to nest loops that access the associations more than one level deep.
+**Note:** that this currently doesn't work when you start to nest loops that access the associations more than one level deep.
 The following would *not* issue the optimal amount of queries: